-Cash flows from financing activities were \$46.9 million higher in the first quarter of 2022 compared to the same period in the prior year.
-The increase in cash flows in the first quarter of 2022 was due to the higher short-term borrowings in the first quarter of 2022 as compared to the same period in the prior year, as discussed previously (see the Liquidity and Capital Resources on page 10 of this MD&A), and repayments of long-term debt in the first quarter of 2021 that did not repeat in the first quarter of 2022.
+Cash flows from financing activities were \$53.0 million higher in the first half of 2022 compared to the same period in the prior year.
+The increase in cash flows in the first half of 2022 was due to the higher short-term borrowings in the first half of 2022 as discussed previously (see the Liquidity and Capital Resources on page 12 of this MD&A), as well as lower repayments of long-term debt in the first half of 2022 compared to the repayments made in the same period in 2021.